List of Chennai Metro stations

 The Chennai Metro is a rapid transit system serving the city of Chennai and its suburbs.
 Phase I of the project consisted of two corridors covering a length of 54.15 km.
 The elevated section of the project began operations in June 2015, with the entire elevated stretch operational as of October 2016.
-The entire project completed within the financial year 2019-2020.
+The entire project was completed within the financial year 2019-2020.
 About 55% of the corridors in Phase I are underground and the remaining corridors are elevated.
 Phase II is currently under construction.